DeveloperDunne/Space-Quiz/README.md

 - I would like this quiz to be fun and educational.
 - The quiz is aimed at primary school children.
 - I wanted the quiz to be bold and colourful but to be easy to read and navigate through.
-- The goal of the site is to provide a challenging quiz to entertain online users most.
+- The goal of the site is to provide a challenging quiz for primary school children.

-### User Exeperience /Goals:
+### User Experience /Goals:

 - I would like to see what the quiz is going to be about.
 - I would like the quiz to be fun.